 Inactivated vaccines contain dead bacteria or viruses.
 You can’t get sick from an inactivated pathogen.
 They’re safe for people with weakened immune systems, but don’t provide protection that’s as strong as a live vaccine does.
-You may need to get additional vaccinations over time to continue to be protected.
+You may need to get additional vaccinations over time to remain protected.

 Examples of inactivated vaccines include:

 Subunit vaccines use only part of a virus or bacterium.
 Similar to inactivated vaccines, subunit vaccines are safe for people with weakened immune systems but might require additional doses to keep you protected.

 Subunit vaccines can take longer for scientists to create because they need to find the part of the pathogen that makes the most effective vaccine.

 You might hear some subunit vaccines called recombinant vaccines.
 This describes how scientists made more copies of the part of the pathogen used in the vaccine.

 The immune response to protein subunit vaccines is caused by specific proteins taken from a pathogen.
 Examples include:

 The immune response to polysaccharide vaccines is caused by chains of sugar molecules (polysaccharides) from a bacterium.
 Some pneumococcal vaccines are polysaccharide vaccines.

 The immune response to conjugate vaccines is caused by a combination of a polysaccharide with a protein, like a toxoid (makes a stronger immune response).
 The Haemophilus influenzae type B (Hib) vaccine is a conjugate vaccine.